thd-research/calf-rl-mobile-robot/docs/Installation.md

 If you need additional terminal inside of the Docker open new window in the terminal (Ctrl+Shift+T) and use command

     sudo ./into_docker.sh

+### 4. Setup ROS workspace

+For the first time using `turtlebot3_ws` workspace, it need to be built to set up turtlebot3 packages.

+After getting into the docker container, use this command:

+    source turtlebot3_ws/build.bash